gvsrepins/zohobooksapi/README.md

 );
 ```

-4. Use the API to interact with Zoho Books resources.
-For example, to create a new project:
+4. Use the API to interact with Zoho Books resources:

 ```dart
 //create a project